vingerha/gazpar_2_mqtt/README.md

 # IMPORTANT NOTE: development ongoing
-## Request anyone interested in translating the documentation into French ?
+## Request: anyone interested in translating the documentation into French ?

-Reworked from the great repo by yukulehe/gazpar2mqtt, now that GRDF is again without Captcha.
+Reworked from the great repo by yukulehe/gazpar2mqtt (also large part of the docu), now that GRDF is again without Captcha.
 Main differences are in the login method, now using virtual browser (old method still does not work), and allowing to export to HA Long Term Statistics

 ### Important: